royalihasan/dockerized-setup-kafka-connect-mysql-debezium-stack/README.md

 `Post http://localhost:8083/connectors/`

-If you want to include just Customer Table just set the property as  `database.include.list:demo.CUSTOMERS ` Or you table name with demo prefix
+If you want to include just Customer Table just set the property as  `database.include.list:demo.CUSTOMERS ` Or your table name with demo prefix

 ```json